 The return of supersonic travel is an appealing thought.
-Nearly 75 years have passed since Chuck Yeager broke the sound barrier in level flight for the first time, and it’s more than 50 years since Concorde first made this kind of travel a reality for the paying public.
-Nevertheless, modern aircraft still can’t fly faster than sound.
+It has been 76 years since Chuck Yeager broke the sound barrier in level flight for the first time, and over 50 years since Concorde made supersonic travel a reality for the paying public.
+However, no modern airliners can fly faster than sound

 Are supersonic planes coming back?